 What makes your pain worse?
 What makes your pain better?
 Activity Rest Overhead/Reaching Brace (type/how long used?)
 Nighttime Medications Lifting Therapy (How long?)
-Is there any radiation of the so, where?)
-Into finges Is there any radiation of the pain?
-No (Yes)(If so, where?)
-1 The traces.
-Please circle any of the following tests you have had in regards to this particular problems: X-Rays MRI Scan EMG/Nerve Conditio n Test Other: Review of Systems: Do you currently or have you ever had any of the following (please circ Eye/Vision Problems Hearing Difficulties Throat/Swallowing Difficulties Gastritis/Ulcers Bowel Problems Cardiac Disease Lung/Breathing Diff.
-High Blood Pressure High Cholesterol Diabetes Thyroid Disease Stroke Osteoarthritis Rheumatoid Arthritis Osteoporosis Neurologic Disease Blood Transfusions Cancer (type and when) Other conditions (please list) ): CURRENT MEDICATIONS: ple CURRENT MEDICATIONS: please list any current medications and dosages.
-Do you have any allergies to medications NO YES(please list): Are you allergic to latex?
-NO Please list any prior surgeries and/or hospitalizations and year they occurred:
+Is there any radiation of the pain?
+No Yes (If so, where?)
+Into fingers Please circle any of the following tests you have had in regards to this particular problems: X-Rays MRI Scan EMG/Nerve Conditio n Test Other: Review of Systems: Do you currently or have you ever had any of the following (please circle): Eye/Vision Problems Hearing Difficulties Throat/Swallowing Difficulties Gastritis/Ulcers Bowel Problems Cardiac Disease High Cholesterol Lung/Breathing Diff.
+High Blood Pressure Diabetes Thyroid Disease Stroke Osteoarthritis Rheumatoid Arthritis Osteoporosis Neurologic Disease Blood Transfusions Cancer (type and when) Other conditions (please list Other conditions (please list): CURRENT MEDICATIONS: please list any current medications and dosages. none $\frown$ Do you have any allergies to medications (NO) YES(please list): Are you allergic to latex?
+NO Are you allergic to later?
+NO YES(please list reaction): Please list any prior surgeries and/or hospitalizations and year they occurred:

 Family History:

-Please list any medical problems of member rs in your family:
+Please list any medical problems of members in your family:

-Grandparents: High Blad Ressie
+Grandparents: High Blood Ressie

-Father: High Chitestool Mother:
+Father: High Chaleston Mother:

 Brothers: Sisters:

 Social History:

 Are you currently employed?
 YES NO

-Current occupation : Student
+Current occupation :

 If NO are you (please circle): Retired SS/Disability Workman's Comp Unemployed

 Do you currently smoke?
-NO YES (if yes, how many packs per day and how ma any yrs?):
+NO YES (if yes, how many packs per day and how many yrs?):

 Have you ever smoked in the past and quit?
 NO YES (if yes, how many packs per day and how long ago did you quit?)

 How often do you drink alcohol?
 Never 1-2 times per month Daily

 Do you use any illicit drugs?
 None

 Any history of alcohol/drug/pain pill abuse NO YES (if yes, when?)

 Highest level of education reached:

-High School/GED Associate's Degree Bachelor's Degree Graduate degr ree
+High School/GED Associate's Degree Bachelor's Degree Graduate degree

-Other: -1 .
+Other:

 Reviewing Doctor/P.A.
-Signature : Date: 3/16/17
+Signature : Date: Date:

-I Certify no Cha nges to my medical
+I Certify no changes to my medical

-histor Since 3/16/17 , in the second
+histor Since 3/16/17

-Signed: ST 7 12/1/17
+Signel: ST 12/1/17